Persistence of Coffee-Ring Deposits in Concentrated Suspensions of Anisotropic Colloids: Results and Discussion

-Given that the coffee-ring effect persists over all tested concentrations and aspect ratios, particle shape alone does not change the characteristics of the deposit, let alone suppress the coffee-ring.
-Previous work has proposed that the coffee-ring effect is avoided when colloids are captured by the air-water interface during evaporation \cite{yunker2011suppression} \cite{li2015coffee}, or when particles quickly sediment and stick onto the substrate\cite{DensityDependence}.
-Thus for this study, as well as others which observed rings using ellipsoidal particles \cite{dugyala2014control}, have used silica or hematite colloids, both of which have a much higher density relative to water than polystyrene, which has been seen to produce smooth deposits \cite{yunker2011suppression}\cite{li2015coffee}.
+Given that the coffee-ring effect persists over all tested concentrations and aspect ratios, we observe that particle shape alone does not change the characteristics of the deposit or suppress the coffee-ring in systems containing silica colloids.
+Previous works using polystyrene colloids has proposed that the coffee-ring effect is suppressed when colloids are captured by the air-water interface during evaporation \cite{yunker2011suppression, li2015coffee} or when particles quickly sediment and stick onto the substrate~\cite{DensityDependence}.
+This study, as well as others which observed rings using ellipsoidal particles~\cite{dugyala2014control}, used silica or hematite colloids, both of which have a much higher density relative to water than polystyrene.
 The key difference here is the sedimentation rate, which is determined by the colloid's density and size.
-From Stoke's law we can write the terminal velocity of a sedimenting colloid,
+Balancing the gravitational force with Stokes' drag force, we can write the terminal velocity of a sedimenting spherical